SaraMarie2502/sschaa-tswd-portfolio-templates/README.md

 This is my public portfolio for Telling Stories with Data at CMU!
 Here's where all my cool work will go.
 You should probably hire me.

 # About me
 Hi!
+I am Sara an exchange student at Carnegie Mellon University at Heinz College studying Management and Informationsystems.
+I am pursuing a Masters in Management at the University of Mannheim in Germany.
 I really like data.
-And I like visualizations.
+I am fascinated by the opportunities data provides us with to learn and optimize.
+I like visualizations, they are a tool to make data usable for a greater audience.
 So I guess you can say that I like data visualizations!

 # What I hope to learn
 All the things - obviously.
 Maybe I want to make a list of all the things.
 If so, I can do so in Markdown like this:

-1. List item #1
-2. List item #2
-3. List item #3

-or...

-- List item #1
-- List item #2
-- List item #3
+1. How to effectivelly use data to tell a story to convince problem to take action.
+2. How to sketch graphs and charts
+3. Learning how to create good charts through the analysis of others charts.

 # Portfolio